-Exponential growth of data and rising cases of data breach incidents have necessitated organizations to not overlook data security concerns at the end-of-life of IT assets.
-Businesses need to do realign their approach on how they deal with end-of-life equipment.
+Summary: Exponential growth of data and rising cases of data breach incidents have necessitated organizations to not overlook data security concerns at the end-of-life of IT assets.
+Businesses need to realign their approach to how they deal with end-of-life equipment.
 The safest way to deal with devices at their disposal stage is to ensure they are permanently wiped and erased to ensure that data cannot be recovered even by laboratory techniques.
-Performing Data Erasure on storage devices that can be re-used is the most environment-friendly and cost effective approach to data destruction.
-Data erasure generally involves overwriting the data stored in media with single or multiple over writing cycles or Passes which may range from 1 pass (zeroes) to 35 passes (Peter Gutmann).
+Performing Data Erasure on storage devices that can be re-used is the most environment-friendly and cost-effective approach to data destruction.
+Data erasure generally involves overwriting the data stored in media with single or multiple overwriting cycles or Passes which may range from 1 pass (zeroes) to 35 passes (Peter Gutmann).

-So, the question that arises is why do we need multiple passes for data destruction?
+So, the question that arises is why we need multiple passes for data destruction.

 Is performing more overwriting passes better than just performing lesser or even one?

-Why does different global data erasure standards propose different overwriting passes?
+Why do different global data erasure standards propose different overwriting passes?

-Or which standard is suitable for a business or individual need to perform permanent data erasure?
+Or which standard is suitable for a business or individual needing to perform permanent data erasure?